seaflux logo

 Many similar templates

-Centralize library; enforce versioning undefined naming
+Centralize library; enforce versioning & naming

 Cost Creep